Standardizing Patient Calls for DSOs With 50+ Dental Offices

 Dental communication is not generic customer support.
 It involves clinical urgency, insurance complexity, treatment acceptance, and regulatory considerations.

 General AI receptionists are built for many industries.
 Dental-specific AI platforms are trained on dental workflows, language, and escalation rules.
-That specialization directly impacts patient safety, conversion rates, and scalability.
+That specialization directly impacts patient safety, conversion rates, and scalability, especially in how AI triages urgent versus routine calls the same way at every location.

 Standardization as an Acquisition Advantage